 Growing your Shopify brand internationally in 2026 starts with Shopify Markets, the platform’s built-in tool for selling to multiple countries from a single store.
-Markets handles multi-currency, multi-language, country-specific pricing, regional shipping rates, and country-specific URLs - all from one Shopify admin.
+Markets handles multi-currency, multi-language, country-specific pricing, regional shipping rates, and country-specific URLs, all from one Shopify admin.
 Without Markets configured, every other international decision (which countries to launch in, how to price, how to handle taxes and duties) is harder than it needs to be.
-This guide covers Markets setup, country expansion order, pricing strategy, tax and duty handling, fulfillment options, and real examples of Shopify brands that scaled internationally.
+This guide covers Markets setup, country expansion order, pricing strategy, tax and duty handling, fulfillment options, localization, and real examples of Shopify brands that scaled internationally.
+For the day-to-day technical setup once you have picked your markets, see our walkthrough on how to run an international ecommerce store on Shopify.

 Key Takeaways